Nourish - Candida Overgrowth – Lifestyle Changes (Part Five)

-Lymphatic detoxification is a huge part of clearing out candida, and when doing a Candida Cleanse, it can be a tad overwhelming for the body sometimes, especially when it has to excrete all of the toxins that are brought to the surface during the detox, aka a Herx reaction.
-This is when you may feel nausea, tired, moody, experience skin rashes or perhaps headaches.
+Lymphatic detoxification is a huge part of clearing out candida.
+When doing a candida cleanse, it can be a tad overwhelming for the body sometimes, especially when it has to excrete all of the toxins that are brought to the surface during the detox, aka a Herx reaction.
+This is when you may feel nauseated, tired, moody, experience skin rashes or perhaps headaches.

 Although commonly referred to as the body’s secondary circulatory system, it is important to recognize that the lymphatic system is not like the heart muscle that pumps automatically.
 We have to move, breathe and even use body massage techniques to help improve our lymphatic drainage.

 Light exercise, rebounding, swimming, cycling, walking, running, yoga.
 All of these work to increase circulation and boost lymphatic movement.